cattr-app/server-application/README.md

 - `php artisan db:seed --class=<SeederClassName>` - apply specific seeders only
 - `php artisan make:seeder <SeederClassName>` - create new seeder

-Required seeders:

-- `php artisan db:seed --class=RoleSeeder`
+Before you will be able to work with Cattr you should run:

-- `php artisan db:seed --class=CompanyManagementSeeder`
+`php artisan db:seed --class=InitialSeeder`

 App will not start without them